Fine-Tuning Robot Policies While Maintaining User Privacy: Conclusion

 \section{Conclusion}

 In this manuscript we present {PRoP}: a method to personalize pretrained neural network policies for new users. {PRoP} preserves the architecture and behavior of the original network while enabling personalization to specific users in a private fashion.
 Our method can also be used in an end-to-end manner --- without any pretrained model.
 In imitation learning, reinforcement learning, classification, and in real-world user studies, {PRoP} outperforms baselines in terms of \textit{personalization} and \textit{privacy}.
 Prior HRI literature achieves personalization, but PRoP is unique in that it provides personalization, preserves pretrained models, and prevents other agents from learning the user's preferences.
-Through our simulated and real-world experiments we find that PRoP performs well across various applications such as imitation learning, reinforcement learning, image classification. {PRoP}'s mechanism for intermediate augmentation also shows promise in large-language models and for weight obfuscation; see Appendixes~\ref{app:lang} and \ref{app:encrypt} for details.
+Through our simulated and real-world experiments we find that PRoP performs well across various applications such as imitation learning, reinforcement learning, image classification.